Fitness Coach Lauren Drain Flaunts Sweaty Body In Skimpy Bra & Panties On Instagram

 “You’re so Hot and fit,” a second fan gushed.

-“Every time I see this pic I get visions of Jennifer Beale in “Flashdance” carving up the floor in front of the judges.
+“Every time I see this pic I get visions of Jennifer Beale in Flashdance carving up the floor in front of the judges.
 It is in the top five of your pics.
 It is soooo cool,” one more wrote.